microsoft/vscode-docs/docs/languages/python.md

 ![Using the run python file in terminal button](images/python/run-python-file-in-terminal-button.png)

 You can also run individual lines or a selection of code with the **Python: Run Selection/Line in Python Terminal** command (`kbstyle(Shift+Enter)`).
 If there isn't a selection, the line with your cursor will be run in the Python Terminal.
 An identical **Run Selection/Line in Python Terminal** command is available on the context menu for a selection in the editor.
 The same terminal will be used every time you run a selection or a line in the terminal/REPL, until that terminal is closed.
-The same terminal is also used for "Run Python File in Terminal", but isn't compatble.
-You should exit the REPL, kill the terminal, or switch to a different terminal before running a python file.
+The same terminal is also used for **Run Python File in Terminal**.
+If that terminal is still running the REPL, you should exit the REPL (`exit()`) or switch to a different terminal before running a Python file.

 The Python extension automatically removes indents based on the first non-empty line of the selection, shifting all other lines left as needed.